mogita/douban-crawler/Readme.md

 - Redis
 - [proxy_pool](https://github.com/jhao104/proxy_pool)

-> It's recommended to use Anaconda to handle the environment.
+> It's recommended to use Virtualenv or Anaconda to handle the environment.

 ### Steps